 So that's where our civilization is right now, and that's where we're going.

-We've got to make a way.
+You've got to make a way.

-We can't afford there won't be transgender surgeries because there won't be chemicals to support any of that.
+We can't afford, there won't be transgender surgeries because there won't be chemicals to support any of that.

-Uh there won't be psychiatry, there won't be psychiatric chemicals anymore.
+There won't be psychiatric chemicals anymore.

-Uh so uh it just goes on and on and on and on.
+So it just goes on and on and on and on.

 So all of the civilization created from 1970s in through 2020 is shot.